 You are one of the first people on earth to know that Non-Religious, Historically Accurate and Archaeologically Verifiable, Liberating Truth.
 Your first reaction will be to defend a cherished atheistic, agnostic, or religious “belief.”
 That will no longer be possible.

-You now know that Liberating Truth.
+You now know the Liberating Truth.
 It will take time to deprogram yourself from the indoctrination you received in church or school, but you are now free to think for yourself.
 That is the freedom spoken of by Messiah.

-Please consider the Evidence link on the website, and share this wonderful discovery with your family and friends.
+Please consider the Evidence link on the website, and share this Wonderful Discovery with your family and friends.
 It will reunite science and religion, harmonize liberal and conservative politics, and release a worldwide surge of progress and prosperity.

 Think and go Free.
 Please consider Liberal vs. Conservative on the Evidence Link next.